Bhim Singh (politician): Human rights lawyer

 As a human rights activist and lawyer in the Supreme Court of India he has aided thousands of helpless prisoners, farmers, employees, and youth all over the country.
 Through writs he had filed through his political party and the State Legal Aid Committee which he headed, he has secured the release of 300 Pakistani, Pakistan administered Kashmir and Afghan prisoners from Indian jails, some of whom had been held for decades.
 Bhim Singh has also served as the chairman of the executive Committee of Legal aid with chief justice Bhagwati who described him as, "as crusader for truth and justice."
 Bhim Singh in December 2016, was re-elected unopposed as a senior executive member of the Supreme Court Bar Association.

+1996 Supreme Court Case

+In 1996, Prof. Bhim Singh filed a petition in the Supreme Court of India, that demanded the Election Commission of India reinstate the democratic process in Jammu and Kashmir.
+The Indian central government had indefinitely delayed elections to the Jammu and Kashmir Legislative Assembly for over nine years, and placed the state under virtual martial rule by proxy control of the central government in Delhi.
+They had done so citing a rise in the violent insurgency in Jammu and Kashmir.
+However, Prof. Bhim Singh was successful in his petition, arguing that stopping the democratic process was fuelling the insurgency, rather than bringing it under control.
+After over nine years of martial rule, with no elected representation of the people, the democratic process was finally returned by order of the Supreme Court in April, when it have judgement in favour of Prof. Bhim Singh.
+Subsequently, the 1996 Jammu and Kashmir Legislative Assembly elections where held in September.